mikejlong60/algorithms/pkg/algorithms/skiena-1/exercise33.md

   1. Race them in groups of 5.
 That takes 5 races.
 And from those races you have five winners.
 5 races so far.
   2. Race the 5 winners together.
 6 races so far.
 That horse is fastest
   3. Remove the winner from that race and race the four remaining horses.
 7 races so far.
 That winner is second fastest.
-  4. Remove the winner from that rae and race the three remaining horses.
+  4. Remove the winner from that race and race the three remaining horses.
 8 races so far.
 That winner is third fastest.